GRWS/grws.github.io/index.markdown

 [The Geography of Jobs: NYC Metro Region Econnomic Snapshot (July 2018)]
 <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=9&cad=rja&uact=8&ved=2ahUKEwi295LHwZLkAhULsZ4KHQESBwIQFjAIegQIARAC&url=https://www1.nyc.gov/assets/planning/download/pdf/about/dcp-priorities/data-expertise/nyc-geography-jobs-0718.pdf&usg=AOvVaw3z8DN3u6trL_TVPZjJDR9L>

-Also, according to a study performed by the Center for Urban Future in 2014, in spite that New Yorkers are likely to work on their home borough, Manhattan is still the city's employment center.
+Also, according to a study performed by the Center for Urban Future in 2014, in spite of the fact that New Yorkers are likely to work in their home borough, Manhattan is still the city's employment center.
 <https://nycfuture.org/data/fast-city-slow-commute>

 Due to the wide popularity and accessibility of the subway, and that surface speeds have decreased over time, particulartly in Manhattan, this project uses the subway as the most consistent and reliable means of commuting.
 A link to the Mobility Report, from the NYC Department of Transportation discussing these findings can found here: